docker/docs/content/manuals/desktop/troubleshoot/topics.md

 Docker Desktop will launch successfully, but some screens may appear green, distorted, or have some visual artifacts.

-To work around this issue, disable hardware acceleration by creating a `"disableHardwareAcceleration": true` entry in Docker Desktop's `settings-store.json` file.
+To work around this issue, disable hardware acceleration by creating a `"disableHardwareAcceleration": true` entry in Docker Desktop's `settings-store.json` file (or `settings.json` for Docker Desktop versions 4.34 and earlier).
 You can find this file at:

 - Mac: `~/Library/Group Containers/group.com.docker/settings-store.json`
 - Windows: `C:\Users\[USERNAME]\AppData\Roaming\Docker\settings-store.json`